Mind's Mirror: Distilling Self-Evaluation Capability and Comprehensive Thinking from Large Language Models: Distilling Self-Evaluation Capability and Comprehensive Thinking

-For each CoT \( x_c \) shown as ``Multiple CoTs'' in Figure~\ref{fig:picture_second}, we add it to \( p_{\mathit{eval}} \) and use this as an input to prompt the LLM to generate the self-evaluation.
-With examples in \( p_{\mathit{eval}} \), the LLM simulates triplet examples triplet examples to generate the self-evaluation output for \( x_c \) that contains a rationale \( r_{\mathit{eval_i}} \) (the yellow part of the ``Multiple Self-Evaluation Outputs'' in Figure~\ref{fig:picture_second}) and a self-evaluation label \( y_{\mathit{eval_i}} \) (the green part of the ``Multiple Self-Evaluation Outputs'' in Figure~\ref{fig:picture_second}).
+After forming multiple CoTs representing different thoughts, a self-evaluation phase is initiated to evaluate the correctness of the CoTs.
+This is essential to imitate the complete human thought process and correct mistakes in reasoning.
+Given an unlabeled dataset \( D \), we devise a few-shot self-evaluation prompt template \( p_{\mathit{eval}} \), which guides the LLM in evaluating each CoT's correctness.
+For each CoT \( x_c \), shown in ``Multiple CoTs'' in Figure~\ref{fig:picture_second}, we add it to \( p_{\mathit{eval}} \) and use this as an input to prompt the LLM to generate the self-evaluation.
+With examples in \( p_{\mathit{eval}} \), the LLM simulates examples to generate the self-evaluation output for \( x_c \) that also contains a rationale \( r_{\mathit{eval_i}} \) and a label \( y_{\mathit{eval_i}} \) (the yellow part and the green part of the ``Multiple Self-Evaluation Outputs'' in Figure~\ref{fig:picture_second}).

 Similarly, to distill a more comprehensive self-evaluation capability of the LLM, we generate multiple different self-evaluation outputs for each CoT.
 Multiple self-evaluation outputs along with multiple CoTs represent a more comprehensive and complete thought process for the LLM.
+Additionally, given the randomness of LLM outputs, we suggest examining the quality and diversity of multiple CoTs and self-evaluation outputs generated by the LLM for the same input, and removing duplicates and outputs of inferior quality, to enhance data quality.
+This is an optional step.